wms/MacroWarriorOnline/README.md

 This is an AHK script that displays a handy menu of Team-chat and All-chat messages.
 The aim to communicate a bit more effectively in PUG games without spending the whole time typing.

+I haven't added any kind of in-game overlay yet, nor do I know if it's possible with AHK and MWO.
+You may need to keep the window open in sight on a secondary monitor for it to be of any use to you.

 Usage
 =====